-In 2004, the CSREES special grant on Organic Cropping Research for the Northwest provided $208,943 to CSANR for research projects.
-The main objectives were organic seed protection and production, understory management in tree and vine crops, organic weed control, and statistics on the organic sector.
-Progress reports from the 10 projects funded by this grant during 2004 are included in this report.
+In 2005, the CSREES special grant on Organic Cropping Research for the Northwest provided $335,208 to CSANR for research projects.
+These projects leveraged matching resources of some $180,000.
+The main objectives were organic seed protection and production, understory management in tree and vine crops, organic pest control, testing efficacy of materials, and economics/statistics on the organic sector.
+Progress reports from the 13 projects funded by this grant during 2005 are included in this report.
 The funding has provided opportunities for 5 graduate students at WSU to be involved in the research, an important benefit from this investment.

 Objective 1.
 Organic Seed.